M.L. Hunt arrives in El Paso working as a wholesale and retail dealer in coal.

 The Company changes its name to Hunt Building Corporation and adds development and financial services to its capabilities.
 Jack’s son, Mike Hunt, joins as a field engineer.

 Hunt begins its private development activities with Caprock Apartments, a 292-unit complex in El Paso, Texas.

 Mike Hunt is elected President and Chief Operating Officer of Hunt Building Corporation.

 Woody and Gayle Hunt establish the Cimarron Foundation - now known as the Woody and Gayle Hunt Family Foundation.

 Hunt continues its private real estate development with the first phase of Colinas del Sol.
-At completion, this 752-unit market rate multifamily project commanded the highest rental rates in El Paso, Texas.
+At completion, this 752-unit market-rate multifamily project commanded the highest rental rates in El Paso, Texas.

-Hunt becomes one of the industry's largest MHPI developers and owners with the award of four Military Housing Privatization Initiative (MHPI) projects, which include Robins Air Force Base in Georgia; Dyess Air Force Base in Texas; Camp Pendleton MCB in California and NAS Kingsville in Texas.
+Hunt becomes one of the industry's largest MHPI developers and owners with the award of four Military Housing Privatization Initiative (MHPI) projects, which include Robins Air Force Base in Georgia; Dyess Air Force Base in Texas; Camp Pendleton MCB in California; and NAS Kingsville in Texas.